Yue-plus/hexo-theme-arknights/README.en.md

   path: search.json # Non-essential, use to shrink the file
   format: striptags # Non-essential, use to shrink the file (Can greatly reduce the size of the search data file, recommended)
 ```

+Warn: Delete the whole `search` field in `Hexo/_config.arknights.yml` if you already added it to `Hexo/_config.yml`, or the theme won't be able to find the proper config!

 ## Front-matter